-Syagrus Romanzoffiana [Sigh-AY-gruss, Roe-man-zoff-ee-AY-nuh] is a well-known ornamental garden tree in the Arecaceae family.
+Syagrus Romanzoffiana [Sigh-AY-gruss, Roe-man-zoff-ee-AY-nuh] is a well-known ornamental garden palm tree in the Arecaceae family and Syagrus genus.

-It is native to South America, particularly Uruguay, Paraguay, Argentina, and eastern Brazil.
+It is native to South America, particularly Uruguay, Paraguay, northern Argentina, and eastern Brazil.

 This Queen Palm tree (syn.
 Syagrus Romanzoffianum and Arecastrum Romanzoffianum) is a common sight in parks, gardens, and streets in areas with a milder climate.

-It’s easily accessible, has a low maintenance cost and fast growth.
+It’s easily accessible, has a low maintenance cost, fast growth bringing a tropical look to home landscapes.

 It also provides a great canopy with clusters of bright orange fruits.